enpvivek/paint.js/README.md

-# Paint.js

-A web based painting app built using html canvas.
-You can draw, paint, color, erase, load from storage, save to storage and download your painting

-Tech Stack: HTML, CSS, JAVASCRIPT, CANVAS, ES6

 # Paint.js 🎨

 A web-based painting app built using HTML canvas.
 You can draw, paint, color, erase, load from storage, save to storage, and download your painting.